 The National Pesticide Information Center (NPIC)

-NPIC provides objective, science-based information on pesticides to the general public, medical, and veterinary professional communities in areas including:
+NPIC provides objective, science-based information on pesticides to the general public and the medical and veterinary professional communities in areas including:

 - Pesticide product information

-- Information on recognition and management of pesticide poisonings
+- Resources on the recognition and management of pesticide poisonings

 - Environmental chemistry